Zgodovina in kulturni pomen kadil

 Modern Uses of Incense

-A tool for Meditation and Awareness
+Tool for Meditation and Mindfulness

 Aromatherapy and Healing